shariq1989/cookbook/content/recipe/Cheese_Stuffed_Shells.md

 #### Can I freeze my leftover stuffed shells?

 Yes, you can.
-First, allow the shells to cool completely and then add them to a freezer-safe container.
-Cover them in saran wrap to prevent freezer burn before putting on the lid.
+First, allow the shells to cool completely and then cover them in saran wrap, followed by aluminum foil.
+Then place them in a freezer-safe bag, careful to remove any air.
 They will freeze for up to 3 months.
-When you’re ready to eat, defrost the shells in the refrigerator overnight and bake the shells from frozen, adding 30 minutes to the original baking time to ensure that the shells are heated throughout.
+When you’re ready to eat, defrost the shells in the refrigerator overnight and bake the shells from frozen.
+Add 30 minutes to the original baking time to ensure the shells are heated through.